turingschool/front-end-curriculum/lessons/module-1/slack101.md

 ### Preventing Accidental Messages

 It is easy to accidentally send messages before you mean to in Slack because the `enter` button defaults to send messages.
-In Preferences, navigate to Ddvanced and under When writing a message, press Enter to… section, choose “Start a new line”.
+In Preferences, navigate to Advanced and under When writing a message, press Enter to… section, choose “Start a new line”.
 This means that pressing enter will start a new line, rather than send it.
 Now, to actually send the message is to press cmd + enter.

 Additionally if you have an important message and you want to draft a version of it first, practice by DMing yourself.
 You can use the DM with yourself to save important things for later, draft messages, or try things out.